LBHackney-IT/Data-Platform-Playbook/docs/playbook/google-sheets-import.md

 ---
-title: Google Sheets import
+title: Importing data from Google Sheets
-description: "Google Sheets import description"
 layout: playbook_js
 tags: [playbook]
 ---

+## Objective

+Ingest data contained within a Google Sheet for use on the Data Platform, optionally setting a recurring schedule to import new data.

+## Intended audience

+- Data Analyst

 ## Prerequisites

-- You have a Github account, you can [create one][github_signup] yourself using your Hackney email.
+- You have a Github account - you can [create one][github_signup] yourself using your Hackney email
-- You have been added to the 'LBHackney-IT' team, you can request this from Rashmi Shetty.
+- You have been added to the 'LBHackney-IT' team - you can request this from Rashmi Shetty
-- You have a service account email address listed below.
+- You have a service account email address, such as one listed in the table below:

-### Department Specific Information
+### Department specific information

 <table>
   <thead>
     <tr>